- Introduction by Acharya Madhva

 tadejati tannejati taddūre tadvantike। tadantarasya sarvasya tadu sarvasya bāhyataḥ ॥5॥

-That moves yet moves not, that is faraway yet nearby, and that is inside of everything yet also outside of everything.
+That moves yet moves not, that is faraway yet nearby, that is inside of everything yet also outside.

 Bhā.: